Sign in

 While you don’t necessarily have to love thy neighbour there certainly is a value in feeling like you have 'a strong sense of community'.
 Countless studies report the positive correlation between residents’ connection to place / community with higher levels of self-reported wellbeing and optimism.
 Typically, Regional Australians place a relatively higher value 'a strong sense of community' when asked to consider what makes somewhere a good place to live.

-36% of residents selected ‘A strong sense of community’ as an important attribute when considering what makes somewhere a good place to live, making it the 6th most important liveability aspect for Sunshine Coast residents overall.
-Residents rated their experience of ‘A strong sense of community’ in their local area 6.7 out of 10, on average, making it the 6th most positively experienced attribute of 16.
-In comparison to Australia, residents of Sunshine Coast placed greater importance on A strong sense of community.
+39% of residents selected ‘A strong sense of community’ as an important attribute when considering what makes somewhere a good place to live, making it the 6th most important liveability aspect for Sunshine Coast residents overall.
+Residents rated their experience of ‘A strong sense of community’ in their local area 6.6 out of 10, on average, making it the 6th most positively experienced attribute of 16.
+In comparison to Australia, residents of Sunshine Coast placed greater importance on A strong sense of community and reported better local area experiences.

 Benchmarks